Dan Preston

-Daniel Sean Preston (born 26 September 1991) is an English footballer who plays as a defender for club Bedworth United.
+Daniel Sean Preston (born 26 September 1991) is an English retired footballer who played as a defender.

 Playing career

 Birmingham City

 Preston joined Birmingham City's youth academy in 2002.
 He played in the club's under-18 team which reached the semi-final of the 2008–09 FA Youth Cup, in which they lost 6–1 on aggregate to their Liverpool counterparts.

 Included in the squads for first-team pre-season friendlies, Preston injured a medial knee ligament playing for a reserve XI against Tamworth.
 Following an injury crisis, Preston, still in the second year of his academy scholarship, was given a squad number and made his first-team debut on 22 September 2009 as a second-half substitute in the League Cup third-round match at Sunderland, replacing the injured Stuart Parnaby in the 79th minute; he received a yellow card in stoppage time.

 Hereford United (loan)

 To gain first-team experience, Preston joined League Two club Hereford United on a one-month loan on 26 February 2010.
 He went straight into the starting eleven for the following day's visit to Notts County, which ended in a 5–0 defeat as goalkeeper Chris Adamson and defender Paul Downing were sent off and Preston himself was booked.
 After three more League Two appearances, the loan was extended for a second month.
 Preston returned to Birmingham at the end of his second month without making any more first-team appearances for Hereford.

 He rejoined Hereford on a Football League youth loan – an arrangement which allows the player to train with and play non-first-team matches for his parent club when not required by the loaning club – in January 2011 until the end of the 2010–11 season.
 He failed to make a first-team appearance and the loan was ended on 12 April.
 He was released when his contract expired at the end of the 2010–11 season.